mashraka/crispy-octo-memory/README.md

-# crispy-octo-memory
+# Challenge 1: Code Refactoring
 Refactoring HoriSEOn Website to be Accessible

 ## Description
-purpose:
-- i want a codebase that follows accessibility standards so that our own site is optimized for search enginers. access criteria:
-- the source code is semantic HTML elements
+Horiseon is a mock online market firm or company with a website that utilizes HTML and CSS code.
+For the web developer, the challenge is to alter or change certain elements, attributes, and/or structure of the code itself to meet accessibility standards.
+In brief, the desired end result is a website that is optimized for the client(s).

+## Operation
+In brief, this project aims to:
+- change or alter the title to be more concise and descriptive
+- change or alter heading attributes so that all attributed fall in sequential order
+- change or alter image elements in order to have image elements accessible with alt attributes
-- structure of the HTML elements follow a logical structure independent of styling and position
+- change or alter the structure of the HTML elements in order to follow a logical structure; independent of styling and position
-- image elements all have accessible alt attributes
-- heading attributes all fall in sequential order
-- title has a concise or descriptive title
+- ensure that the source code is semantic elements

 ## Screenshot
+The User Interface

+The Magic Behind it All

 ## Link
+insert *deployed application*
+isert link *to the repository*

+## For the Future
+Meeting expectations in within a certain time frame is the biggest weekness at the moment.
+Intention is to get better at time management.